alpine9000/squirt/README.md

-ZERO security file transfer to Amiga
+# squirt
+## Transfer files from unix to Amiga with no security

 This is for pushing files from a unix box to an Amiga.